samnyevr/Pint-internship/Images/bitmapImages.md

 ## Transparency

-- has three layers
+- has three types
-  1. First flavor - None
+  1. First type - None
   - the bitmap is a rectangle and will obscure every pixel below it
-  2. Second flavor - a designated color value means transparent
+  2. Second type - binary
-     - other color are drawn and the magenta pixels are not drawn so the underlying pixel is displayed
-     - requires rendering the image on a selected background color
-     - edge pixel are partially the backgorund color
+  - either completely transparent or completely opaque
-  3. Third flavor - 8 bits of transparency
+  3. Third type - Many bits of transparency (commonly 8)
      - i.e. 256 values from 0-100% for each pixel
      - provide an image that has finer graduations than the human eye can discern